 Through the library's agreement with the Foundation Center, patrons in the Ivan Allen, Jr. Reference Department on the 2nd floor of Central Library have free public access to the Foundation Center's electronic databases, as well as materials on fundraising and nonprofit management.
-NOTE: The Atlanta office of the Foundation Center has reopened in its new space on the ground floor of the Georgia-Pacific building downtown.
-You can also chat Foundation Center staff when the the "Ask Us Live" button is displayed.
+Learn more about the Foundation Center.

-GrantSpace contains everything a grantseeker needs to learn and connect with others.
+GrantSpace contains everything a grantseeker needs to learn and to connect with others.
 It has a calendar of grantseeker training opportunities at the Foundation Center's Atlanta office, samples of proposals, and a live chat.
 Registration is free.
 Also visit the Foundation Center-Atlanta website to find local community assistance and learn how to leverage scarce dollars with nonprofit collaborations.

 Foundation Directory Online Professional (2nd floor of Central Library only) For nonprofit organizations seeking funding.

-FDO Free is a free grant search tool offered by the Foundation Center and is available free of charge.
+FDO Quick Start is a free grant search tool offered by the Foundation Center.
+Free registration gets you quick data on over 100,000 foundations.

 Foundation Grants to Individuals Online (2nd floor of Central Library only)

-Foundation programs that fund students, artists, researchers, and other individual grantseekers.
+Find private sources of money for students, artists, researchers, and other individual grantseekers.
 Also see online training and tutorials for individuals.
-Students also see the Foundation Center's Youth in Philanthropy page.
+See Foundation Center's leads for students.
 Note: if you are seeking money for emergency needs, check the library's U.S. Government - Money Trouble page under "Emergency Help".
 For leads to sources of government funding, see the library's U.S. Government - Grants and Loans page.

 IRS Charities website.
 Includes important tax information for nonprofits as well as Publication 78 (the list of tax-exempt organizations), and the Automatic Revocation of Exemption List.
 Verify a charity's status with the IRS.
 Quick 990 lookup tool.

 Interested in working in the nonprofit sector?
 Check online job listings in Work For Good (formerly Opportunity NOCS), the PND job listing, and Idealist.
 The Chronicle of Philanthropy, which is kept in the Ivan Allen, Jr. Reference Department, is a biweekly that also has job listings.